romhackraces/baserom/Other/README.txt

 to be applied to your clean Super Mario World ROM.

 -- Palettes
-palette files for the Poison Mushroom and One-Way blocks in the baserom
+palette files for the Shared palette as well as for the Poison Mushroom and One-Way blocks in the baserom

--- all_map16
-the text files for Human Readable Map16, which are map16 pages in a readable format, that are converted by said tool back into map16 files.

 -- Map 16 Pages
-exported sections of map16 for various things within the baserom
+individual exports of sections of map16 for various things within the baserom

+-- AllMap16.map16
+a copy of all of Map16 exported by Lunar Monitor

 -- lunar-monitor-config.txt
-the config file for Lunar Monitor
+a backup of the config file for Lunar Monitor